My Guided Journey series, #8 of 18.

 Disconnected: Consumed with fear and doubt …

-- You were one of the majority of kids that responded to fear and threats.
+- You were one of the majorities.
+Kids that responded to fear and threats.

 - You blindly complied.